-All students have to wear the collared the institute's T-Shirts for school days and the round neck T-Shirts for activities.
+All students can wear the collared the institute's T-Shirts for school days and the round neck T-Shirts for activities.
 T-Shirts are to be worn with long pants, skirts or jeans and shoes.
 The shirts are included in the fees.

 Is there a shuttle bus service?

 You can choose to drive to the institute, however you must purchase a parking sticker to enter the premises and this is to ensure the safety of your vehicle.
 Students may also choose to take a shuttle bus from Damai Community Center at 7.05am to the campus.
 A single trip would cost RM7, while a return trip (two way) would cost RM50 per week.
 Application forms are available at the administration office.